The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: VLA discovery of a quiescent radio source

 \section{VLA discovery of a quiescent radio source}

-We pointed the FRB position with the VLA on April 9, May 11, and June 22, 2021 (project code SG9112).
-The first two runs were performed in D-configuration, while the latter in C. The observing bands were S (2-4 GHz) and X (8-12) for the first epoch, S, C, and X for the second one, and L (1-2 GHz), X, and K (18-26 GHz) for the third one (see Tab. \ref{tab:radio} for a summary).
-The calibrator 3C\,147 was used both for amplitude scale and bandpass corrections, while the phase calibrator paired to the target was J0534+1927 for the first two epochs, and J0431+2037 for the third one, due to the configuration change.
+We pointed the FRB position from \cite{2021ATel14515....1D} with the VLA on April 9, May 11, and June 22, 2021 (project code SG9112).
+The first two runs were performed in D-configuration, while the latter in C. The observing bands were S (2-4 GHz) and X (8-12 GHz) for the first epoch, S, C (4-8 GHz), and X for the second one, and L (1-2 GHz), X, and K (18-26 GHz) for the third one (see Tab. \ref{tab:radio} for a summary).
+The calibrator 3C\,147 was used both for amplitude scale and bandpass corrections, while the phase calibrator paired to the target was J0534+1927 for the first two epochs ($\sim9^\circ$ apart), and J0431+2037 for the third one ($\sim10^\circ$ apart), due to the configuration change.
 Data were reduced with the Common Astronomy Software Applications package \citep[CASA;][]{2007ASPC..376..127M}.
 We processed the raw data with pipeline version 5.6.2.
 The calibrated visibilities were then imaged with the task {\tt{TCLEAN}}, applying natural weighting to optimize sensitivity.

-A constant radio source was detected in the different epochs, with a flux density consistent within errors at the common frequencies of 3, 9, and 11 GHz (see Tab. \ref{tab:radio}).
+A constant radio source was detected in the different epochs, offset by $\sim$3.3 arcsec with respect to the \cite{2021ATel14515....1D} localization, but consistent with later ones \citep{Ricci21}.
+The flux density was consistent within errors in the different epochs, at the common frequencies of 3, 9, and 11 GHz (see Tab. \ref{tab:radio}).
 The estimated radio luminosity is $L_{\rm{5\,GHz}}=3\times10^{38}\,\rm{erg\,s^{-1}}$.
 The morphology is unresolved at angular resolutions larger than $\sim$1\arcsec, while the 22 GHz observations in C-configuration from the latest epoch revealed an elongated emission region, with an extension of $\sim$2\arcsec.
 A Gaussian fit with a single component results in a deconvolved size of 2.2$\pm$0.6$\times$0.5$\pm$0.3\arcsec, with a position angle of 140$\pm$8$^\circ$, confirming the resolved morphology.
 The component is centered at RA 05:08:03.50$\pm$0.01s, Dec +26:03:38.36$\pm$0.18\arcsec, consistent with the position of the FRB.
-Considering the VLA positional accuracy (10\% of the FWHM), we obtain a total uncertainty of $\pm$0.21\arcsec.
+The astrometric accuracy was estimated by adopting a conservative VLA positional uncertainty of 10\% of the FWHM\footnote{\url{https://science.nrao.edu/facilities/vla/docs/manuals/oss/performance/positional-accuracy}} (0.11\arcsec), and summing that in quadrature with the peak location error from the Gaussian fit.
+We obtained a total uncertainty for the Gaussian centroid location of $\pm$0.21\arcsec.